Skip to main content

 Regulatory framework

-NRC 10 CFR Part 35, Agreement State rules (FL, MD, VA, CA, NV), Joint Commission standards, OSHA occupational exposure requirements, and DOT HAZMAT shipping rules.
+NRC 10 CFR Part 35, Agreement State regulations (FL, MD, VA, DC, CA, NV, PA, NY, NJ, DE), Joint Commission standards, OSHA occupational exposure requirements, and DOT HAZMAT shipping rules where applicable.

 FAQ

-NRC/Agreement State–recognized training and experience; for most medical programs, board certification in medical physics or health physics.
+NRC and Agreement State regulations specify training and experience requirements; for most medical programs, board certification in medical physics or health physics is required.
+Our physicists meet these requirements.

 What documentation does the RSO maintain?

-License materials, training records, dose monitoring, incident reports, audits, and all regulatory correspondence.
+License materials, training records, occupational dose monitoring results, incident reports, audit reports, and all regulatory correspondence.

 Ready to get started?